markizano/ytffmpeg/doc/configuration.md

 # Configuration

 The configuration directives in the `ytffmpeg.yml` file drive how the program behaves.
-Each project will have its own ytffmpeg.yml configuration available in the root of the project (acting like many other projects' `package.json` for npm and `Makefile` for make).
+Each project will have its own `ytffmpeg.yml` configuration available in the root of the project (acting like many other projects' `package.json` for npm and `Makefile` for make).

-There will also be available is `~/.config/ytffmpeg/config.yml` which will be global configuration for the program itself and how files are generated and processed.
+You can use `/etc/ytffmpeg/config.yml` for system-wide global configuration for how `ytffmpeg` will behave.
+You can use `~/.config/ytffmpeg/config.yml` for user-preferences on how `ytffmpeg` shall behave.
+Configuration directives referenced here under the `jq` notation for `.ytffmpeg[]` will control how `ytffmpeg` behaves.

 The following descriptions of the configuration are using the `jq` reference of where a part of a data structure exists and more description around that data structure and its function